kristofvl/Activate2/README.md

 3. Data Exploration and Analysis
 4. Data Visualization

 After importing the necessary modules and cloning the repository for the CSV files, optimal parameters are used to detect the step.
-From the steps detected, a sliding window approach is used to ascertain walking withing a particular window.
+From the steps detected, a sliding window approach is used to ascertain walking within a particular window.
 The data (accelerometer values, steps, walking segments) are then plotted in the form of a time series graph.

 The python notebook `Steps_and_Walking_Detection.ipynb` can be found in the repository.